Guildhall, London: Functions

 Guildhall hosts many events throughout the year, the most notable one being the Lord Mayor's Banquet, which is held in honour of the immediate-past Lord Mayor and is the first to be hosted by the new Lord Mayor of the City of London.
 In keeping with tradition, it is at this banquet that the Prime Minister makes a major world affairs speech.
 One of the last acts of the outgoing Lord Mayor is to present prizes at the City of London School prize day at Guildhall.
-Other events include those of various law firms, award evenings for the Wine and Spirit Education Trust (WSET), and the banquet for the International Wine and Spirit Competition (IWSC).
+Other events include those of various law firms and award evenings for the Wine and Spirit Education Trust (WSET).
 The Worshipful Company of Carmen holds its cart-marking ceremony in the courtyard each July.

+In 1992 during the Ruby Jubilee of Elizabeth II, a lunch was held at Guildhall to mark the 40th year of the Queen's reign.
+Elizabeth II made a famous 'annus horribilis' speech after the 1992 Windsor Castle fire and the separation of two of her children.

 Guildhall Bar

 The members' bar in the Guildhall is a highly subsidised facility for members of the Court of Common Council and the Court of Aldermen.
-However, access to the facilities is a privilege for life, even after an individual ceases to be a member of either of these courts.
+Access to the facilities is a privilege for life, even after an individual ceases to be a member of either of these courts.
 Members can also entertain guests there.
 It is substantially cheaper than any other bar in the City of London, as it is subsidised from the City's Cash, a sovereign wealth fund.